 Join Dave Crenshaw for an in-depth discussion in this video Determining whether a meeting is necessary, part of Leading Productive Meetings.

-I once coached a client to help her with her time management.
-In the course of our training we analyzed her calendar and realized that meetings were sucking dry nearly all of her available time.
-She was so busy in multiple meetings every day that she had almost no time available to perform any real work.
-While I would hope that this situation is unusual, it's becoming more and more common for people in business today.
-When someone feels that they need to discuss something, their first thought is often, "Let's hold a meeting.
+- I once coached a client to help her with her time management.
+During the course of our training we analyzed her calendar and realized that meetings were sucking her calendar dry of almost every available minute.
+She had almost no time available to perform any real work.
+While I would hope that this situation is unusual, it's becoming more and more common.
+I blame this on an overdependence on meetings.

-If a handful of people could handle the issues of the meeting while others are out working on activities that bring the most value to the company then find a way to excuse them.
-They could always be caught up on the meeting through summary notes or an email later.
-There is no hard-and-fast rule about when you should or should not meet.
-However, by asking these four questions you'll avoid many of the unnecessary meetings that take place.
+If a handful of people could handle the issues of the meeting while others are out working on different activities that bring the most value to the company, find a way to excuse them.
+They could always catch up on the meeting through summary notes or an email at a later time.
+There's no hard and fast rule about when you should or should not meet.
+However, by asking these four questions you'll avoid many of the unnecessary meetings and help people stay focused on doing their most valuable work.